Scramble up Helvellyn via Swirrall Edge

 Due to the popularity of Helvellyn there is a large Pay and Display car park in Glenridding.
 Free parking can also be found along the Greenside Road.

-Scramble up Helvellyn via Swirrall Edge Route Map and GPX Download
+Scramble up Helvellyn via Swirrall Edge Ordnance Survey Map and GPX File Download

 Swirral Edge is the famed arete on Helvellyn’s eastern flank, adjacent to the popular Striding Edge.
 While the ‘typical’ route is to climb Helvellyn along Striding Edge, there are rich rewards ascending Swirral Edge instead – you will probably find it is much quieter than Striding Edge.